SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

   Local smart rules are created in either a group or a device.
 They are visible to everyone with access to the group/device.

 {{< c8y-admon-req >}}
+The smart rules functionality is only available if the tenant is subscribed to the Smartrule microservice and the Apama-ctrl microservice.

 ROLES & PERMISSIONS for local smart rules:

 - To view local smart rules: READ permission for permission type "Inventory" or READ permission for the "Inventory" Inventory roles
 - To edit local smart rules: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
 - To create a new local smart rule: CREATE permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
 - To delete a local smart rule: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
-- The smart rules functionality is only available if the tenant is subscribed to the Smartrule microservice and the Apama-ctrl microservice.
-To manage smart rules, the user must have CREATE permission for "Inventory" and ADMIN permission for either "Global smart rules" or "CEP management".
 {{< /c8y-admon-req >}}

 Smart rules can be seen in two places: